thinktandem/thinktandem.io/src/content/case-studies/poets-design.md

 date: 2019-11-15
 ---

-Poets.org is a elegant resource that connects users to over a million poets, poems, educational resources, event and more.
-With a large member-base and many more casual visitors, the site needs to be able to reach a huge audience, keeping our focus on user experience, accessibility and on brand representation.

-Tandem performed many of the tasks associated with a full discovery to build the knowledge base that would inform the team.
-This included:
+## How do you find your favorite poem?

+When Tandem began working with the Academy of American Poets to redesign and rebuild Poets.org, we were thinking of the millions of poetry lovers, teachers, and students who use Poets.org each year.

+Poets.org is a HUGE website.
+We wanted to make browsing Poets.org feel like visiting a cosy well-run bookstore, not sifting through a hoarder's house.
+Simplifying this large and complicated site would help more readers find the poets, poems, educational resources, and events that could deepen their love of the written word.

+## How We Did It.

+We began with a series of discovery exercises to understand Poets.org's users and their needs, including...

 -   Stakeholder Interviews